Estimated reading time: 6 minutes

 Capped Drawdown When You Die

-It’s entirely possible that some of your retirement savings will be left unspent when you die.
+Some of your retirement savings may be left unspent when you die.

 If you die before reaching 75 years old any money remaining passes tax-free to your nominated loved one.
 They pay no tax on the windfall if they take the cash within two years of your death.